noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 // somewhere in the file, import MyValues.*
 // MyValues.poop now available as poop
-import someObj.* // make all the members of someObj available in the file
+import someObj.* // make all the members of someObj available in the file import StringUtils.{truncate, containsWhitespace} //import some members of some object
 ```

 ## operators